box/box-content-preview/README.md

 Browser Support
 ===============
 * Desktop Chrome, Firefox, Safari, Edge, and Internet Explorer 11
 * Limited support for mobile web - previews will render but some controls may not work.
-Full support will come soon
+Full support will come soon.

 The browser needs to have the Promise API implimented.
 If not, it can be polyfilled by including a promise library (e.g. Bluebird - https://cdn.jsdelivr.net/bluebird/3.3.1/bluebird.min.js) before including any other script.